-- The potential for the occurrence of multiple injuries, which increases the likelihood of occurrence of a casualty, may need to be addressed. - In addition to the threat from the overpressure loads from an exploding fragment there is also the possibility that fragments will be thrown out from the shattering of the hardware containing the exploding propellant or from the impacted ground, particularly if significant cratering occurs.
+- Blast load human vulnerability models should consider both the effect of the peak overpressure of the blast wave and the impulse (the integral of the blast wave time history).
+The peak overpressure is the key threat for soft tissue injuries to the eardrums, lungs, gastro-intestinal tract, and larynx.
+The impulse leads to injuries due to whole-body translation. - The potential for the occurrence of multiple injuries, which increases the likelihood of occurrence of a casualty, may need to be addressed. - In addition to the threat from the overpressure loads from an exploding fragment there is also the possibility that fragments will be thrown out from the shattering of the hardware containing the exploding propellant or from the impacted ground, particularly if significant cratering occurs.
 The potential thrown debris will increase the risk to people within the throw range of the debris and may even result in a larger area threatened due to fragments thrown beyond the range of hazardous overpressure loads.
 Thermal (including firebrands thrown out) and toxic hazards resulting from an explosion may also need to be considered, although these hazards have generally not been addressed as part of debris hazard analyses.
 Toxic hazards are generally evaluated separately (see Chapter 8) and thermal hazards have not heretofore been considered for debris risk analyses.

-Models for human vulnerability to blast loads have ranged from very simple models that assume that a person will become a casualty if exposed to an overpressure greater than a specified value, to the more recent OP-I functions that give the $P{\rm C}$ or fatality as a function of P and I. These functions are portrayed as curves for various $P{\rm C}$ levels plotted as a function of P and I.
+Models for human vulnerability to blast loads have ranged from very simple models that assume that a person will become a casualty if exposed to an overpressure greater than a specified value, to the more recent OP-I functions that give the P_C or fatality as a function of P and I. These functions are portrayed as curves for various P_C levels plotted as a function of P and I.